 Your employment contract is said to be 'part-time' if the weekly working time is less than that of a person employed under a full-time contract in your company.
-The employment contract must state the agreed part-time working regime (fixed or flexible, minimum 1/3 time on average per week and minimum 3 hours per day, unless otherwise provided for by law or agreement) and the working hours (fixed or variable).
-In all cases, your employer must give you at least 7 days' notice of your working hours (some company and sector agreements provide for a longer period).
+The employment contract must state the agreed part-time working regime (i.e. the number of hours worked per week).
+This number of hours may not be less than one-third time, nor may it include work of less than 3 hours per day (except in the case of exceptions provided for by law or by agreement). or agreement).
+The employment contract must also specify the working hours (fixed or variable).
+In case of variable working hours, your employer must give you at least 7 days' notice of your working hours (some company and sector agreements provide for a longer period).